openplans/openblock-old/docs/install/aws.rst

 What You Have
 =============

-* Openblock 1.0.
-The stable packages are installed in a virtualenv at `/home/openblock/openblock`.
+* Openblock 1.1.
+A checkout of the stable branch is installed in a virtualenv at `/home/openblock/openblock`.

 * A "custom" app named "myblock" as per the :doc:`docs <custom>`,